 Speaking personally, I'm inspired by the mystery and am content to be in awe of what I do not know.

-Note: The theme of this article is expanded on in Chapter 2 ("Self as Ever-Shifting Flow") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow and includes an exercise to help pinpoint the many ways in which you've created what you've come to believe are fixed identities...and how you can begin to free yourself from them.
+Note: The theme of this article is expanded on in Chapter 2 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow; it includes an exercise to help us pinpoint the many ways we create what we come to believe are fixed identities...and how we can begin to free ourselves from them.

 © 2012 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books: